Kaushik-Kalesh/leetcode-local-cloner/Testers.md

 **Step 8** *[optional]*:  Add custom testcases to `testcases.txt`, and view the question in `question.txt`

-**Step 9**: That's it, enjoy working on Leetcode problems, along with the comfort of your favourite text editor 💖
+**Step 9**: Copy and Paste your solution in Leetcode, and submit it.
+That's it, enjoy working on Leetcode problems, along with the comfort of your favourite text editor 💖

 Feel free to reach out to me if you find a bug or a missing feature, through:
 - **WhatsApp** *(+91 93635 91277)*